Scelester/Chap-chor/README.md

 # Chap-chor multi-threaded
 scrap/fetch chapters from websites

-install all the python requirement using pip install -r requirements.txt
+## HOW TO ?

-use js note to fetch chapter list from the sites using the browser console.
+1. install all the python requirement using `pip install -r requirements.txt`

-then edit fetcher.py and extraction.py
+2. use js note to fetch chapter list from the sites using the browser console.

-Finally run,
+3. then edit fetcher.py and extraction.py
-python featcher.py
+4. Finally run, `python featcher.py`